Joint Constitution and Bylaws

 Terms of Office

-Officers of the Midwestern Section of ASAS: The President and President – Elect shall hold office for one year, with the President – Elect succeeding the President at the end of the regular year in office.
+Officers of the Midwestern Section of ASAS: The President, President – Elect and Secretary-Treasurer shall hold office for one year, with the President – Elect succeeding the President at the end of the regular year in office.
 The Past President shall hold office for one year immediately following their term of office as President.
-The Secretary – Treasurer and National Director are elected for three-year terms.
+The National Director is elected for a three-year term.

 Officers of the Midwest Branch of ADSA: The Secretary – Treasurer, Vice–President, and President shall hold office for one year, with the Secretary – Treasurer becoming the Vice-President, the Vice-President becoming President, and the President becoming Past President automatically for the ensuing terms.
 The Regional Director is elected for a three-year term..